I write contemporary romances and women’s fiction. So far, I’ve completed three novels and am working on final revisions

 “Smart and funny with a hero who is part sex bomb and part nerd?
 SIGN ME UP!
 I can’t wait for more from Michelle McCraw!”

 —Darynda Jones, New York Times Bestselling Author of the Charley Davidson Series

-But when Cooper invites his perfectly elegant BFF as his plus-one to their friends’ wedding and speculation arises that Cooper will soon take his own trip down the aisle, Marlee steps up her plan to woo him.
-Her own work buddy, geeky programmer Tyler, agrees to go as her date to try to make Cooper jealous.
-The plan backfires when a staged kiss with Tyler under the starlight to turn into something more under the starlight.
+But when Cooper invites someone else as his date to their friends’ wedding, speculation arises that he’ll soon take his own trip down the aisle—and not with Marlee.
+She steps up her plan by persuading her work buddy, geeky programmer Tyler, to go with her.
+But Marlee never expected a staged kiss with Tyler under the starlight to turn into something more.

 Marlee tries to forget Tyler’s magical kiss and hit reset on her plan but is soon distracted by her home life as her dad’s quirkiness starts to look like dementia.
 When it’s Tyler, not Cooper, who comes to Dad’s rescue, Marlee must decide what’s best for herself and her father as she shapes her own happily-ever-after.